Bert Zagers

-Bert Aldon Zagers (January 30, 1933 - September 2, 1992) was an American professional football player who played halfback and defensive back for the Washington Redskins of the National Football League (NFL).
+Bert Aldon Zagers (January 30, 1933 - September 2, 1992) was an American professional football player who split time between offensive and defensive halfback and special teams for the Washington Redskins of the National Football League (NFL) for three seasons.

 Early life

 Zagers was born in Fremont, Michigan to Evert and Opal Lee Zagers.
 He attended and played high school football at Cadillac High School in Cadillac, Michigan, where he won a state championship in 1949.
 He also participated in track and field.
 Zagers was inducted into the Cadillac High School Hall of Fame in 1951.

 College career

 Zagers attended and played college football at Michigan State University.
 In 1952, the Spartans completed a perfect undefeated season and were recognized as the national champions by most major polling organizations including the AP Poll and Coaches' Poll.

 Professional career

-Zagers was drafted in the seventh round of the 1955 NFL draft by the Detroit Lions.
+Zagers was drafted 84th overall in the seventh round of the 1955 NFL draft by the Detroit Lions.
 He was then traded to the Washington Redskins, along with Bob Trout, for Harry Gilmer.
 Zagers played his entire career with the Redskins and in 1957, he led the NFL in punt returns.